arunjadhav/CAPM-Chronicles-Part-1-The-Art-of-Building/Chapter-10.md

 title: "Chapter 10: Beyond the Books — The Bigger Picture of CAP"
 ---

-# Chapter 10: Beyond the Books — The Bigger Picture of CAP

 ---

 The Bookshop was live.
 Customers could browse, buy, and explore.
 Alex, Emma, and Byte sat back, proud of what they had built.